-Ex (su bject) ject)
+Ex (su ıbject)

-Ex.y (t Ex.y (topic)
+Ex.y (topic)

-Element Content Learning outcomes Module and Hou irs
+Element Content Learning outcomes Module and Hours

 content Th Tu Pr SG

 Ex.y <c> (B/I)</c> Core content which are required to achieve the learning outcomes.
 These may apply to multiple elements and learning outcomes.
 Students should be able to meet these outcomes at the completion of the programme.
 All learning outcomes should be evaluated either by, or a combination of, assessment, examination, laboratory work or final project.
 Course module reference and associated content N N' N"

 Total